khronokernel/OpenCore-Asus-X299/README.md

 ![](/images/aboutthismac.png)

  What's this for?
-Not too many X299 hardware running macOS, let alone OpenCore so thought I'd post this ;p Please use this as a base **and not a guide** .For a proper guide, please follow the [OpenCore Desktop Guide](https://dortania.github.io/OpenCore-Install-Guide/)
+Not too many X299 hardware running macOS, let alone OpenCore so thought I'd post this ;p Please use this as a base **and not a guide** .For a proper guide, please follow the [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/)

- **Note**: This system was built with the BIOS Version 2002, and I've had reports that Version 3006 has broken a few things:
+ **Note**: This system was built with the BIOS Version 2002, and I've had reports that Version 3006+ has broken a few things:

- * BIOS cannot properly unlock the MSR E2 register
+ * ~~BIOS cannot properly unlock the MSR E2 register~~
-   * This will require AppleCpuPmCfgLock and AppleXcpmCfgLock enabled
+   * v3105 resolves this issue
  * AWAC clock has been added
    * This will require [SSDT-RTC0-RANGE.dsl](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-RTC0-RANGE.dsl)